 The rental conditions are very strong here in Tampa Bay.
-Check out the infographic below for current rental rates in Tampa.

 Does it make sense to invest in real estate now and retire later?

 What makes Tampa so great for real estate investors?

 One reason we have a great market for investors is our close proximity to MacDill AFB.
 Military personnel have a guaranteed housing allowance and they usually rent before they buy.
 Here is one neighborhood close to the Air Force Base here in Tampa